Below are commonly asked questions regarding travel.

 Q) How early are flights and hotel rooms available?

 A) Most airlines are typically available to book 11 months in advance, with the exception of Southwest Airlines which is roughly 7-8 months.
 Most hotels/resorts are available 11 months to a year in advance, but there are exceptions.

 Q) What are some useful apps to have when traveling?

 A) Google Maps, Google Translate, WhatsApp, and the Hotel/Resort app.

 Q) What should I do if I run into a problem while on vacation?

-A) If you are unable to have your problems resolved, contact your travel advisor and make them aware of the problem.
+A) If you are unable to have your problems resolved, call the "During Travel" help number on your travel documents and/or contact your travel advisor and make them aware of the problem.